berkeleybop/berkeleybop.github.io/best_practice.md

     - description should link to an issue "Resolves #1234"
         - otherwise you have to clean up issues manually
     - update description as needed
+    - AVOID:
+       - making PRs too large
+       - mixing orthogonal concerns in one PR.
+Generally 1PR = 1 issue
+       - working on a PR for too long a time without feedback from others
+       - working on "invisible" branches.
+ALWAYS make a PR, ALWAYS push.
+You can mark as draft!
 - use GitHub Milestones to plan releases
 - use GitHub Releases to tag versions and attach binaries
 - use GitHub Pages for simple static content and documentation